ben908/aes-visualization/README.md

-This is an implementation of the AES encryption algorithm.
+This is an implementation of the AES encryption algorithm, as specified by NIST, here: https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.197.pdf.
 If running the app, the UI has some information in it.
 But here are all the commands you have, which are completed through either the keyboard or the mouse